Doing Business for Good: Why We’re Getting Certified (and Why You Might Want To, Too)

 The short answer?
 Because we already were one.

 When you operate with that kind of mission, it makes sense to align with others who are doing the same.
-Certifications like B Corp and Social Traders are about proving that your intentions are built into your structure, your decisions, and your impact.
+Certifications like B Corp and Social Traders, and frameworks like People and Planet First, are about proving that your intentions are built into your structure, your decisions, and your impact.

 We wanted to hold ourselves to that standard and to join the growing movement of businesses that are redefining success.